Adityashar/DS-Algo/Projects/internship.md

 now during my time at the internship, there was never a dearth of challenges. the mentors gave new feature reqs every week and adding those functionalities to the system was my task

-my first challenge was to decide a system which could handle 2 imp factors which include:
+my first challenge was to decide an interactive system which provide a good ux could handle 2 imp factors which include:

 Classify the intent of the query
 Extract imp info from the query